foliedun/foliedun.github.io/_posts/2024-06-26-tpm-bitlocker-stealing-key.markdown

 </figure>

 The volume is now decrypted and accessible.
 Let's enjoy this moment together for a bit before continuing.
-<br /><br /><br /><br />
+<br /><br /><br /><br /><br />

 The volume is accessible but in read-only mode, this is because Windows 10/11 have a default feature (Fast Startup) that it enters in a hibernation state-style even when the user requests a shutdown.
-If you want to force the read-write mode you have issue the mount command like below:
+If you want to force the read-write mode you have to issue the mount command as below:

 ```bash
 $ sudo mount -t ntfs-3g -o loop,remove_hiberfile,rw /mnt/dec/dislocker-file /mnt/win/
 ```

-If it does not work, issue the following command before the mount:
+If it does not work, you can try the following command before the mount:

 ```bash
 $ sudo ntfsfix /mnt/dec/dislocker-file
 ```

-If it doesn't work either then google is your friend because I have no idea.
+If it still doesn't work then google is your friend because I have no idea.
 Nevertheless this approach is not recommended as it may lose data or even corrupt something.
-<br /><br />

 # Remediation